isomerpages/moe-queenstownpri/_co-curricular-activities/Clubs And Societies/Weiqi Club.md

 ![](/images/CCA%20Weiqi/2024_GO_6.png)
 ![](/images/CCA%20Weiqi/2024_GO_7.png)

 Before every CCA session, our members take the CCA pledge to remind themselves on the need to Focus, Think and Persevere in their training.
 Our  training consists of instructor-led teaching of concepts and strategies, student-centric problem-solving in pairs/groups, as well as gameplay and review.
-We are also integrating artificial intlligencs into lessons to improve students' match play standards.
+We are also integrating artificial intelligence into lessons to improve students' match play standards.
+At Weiqi CCA, we cultivate positive moral values in students.
+At the end of every session, students reflect on how they have performed and show gratitude to their teammates.

+<u> **Photos during Weiqi CCA lessons**</u>